As I was driving

-As I was driving home from work one day last week, I had a simple revelation.
+home from work one day last week, I had a simple revelation.
 It wasn’t one of those epic “Ah-ha!” moments, but more of a gentile reminder.
 The revelation was that marriage is important.
 I know this seems like an obvious declaration, but I found myself wondering why marriage is important.
-Other than some various tax breaks that come with marriage and family, there is often an emotional and psychological benefit to it.
-I do not wish to be insensitive to those that might have a troubled marriage, have been through a divorce, or those that simply have no desire to get married.
+Other than tax breaks that come with marriage and family, there is often an emotional and psychological benefit to it.
+I do not wish to be insensitive to those that might have a troubled marriage.
+Nor do I want to shame those that have been through a divorce.
+I understand there are people that have no desire to get married.
 This is not a hit piece against divorce, celibacy, or promiscuity; this is a recognition of a simple truth regarding marriage and to an extent, family.

-And there it is, the grand revelation.
+was that marriage is good.
 Marriage gives me something to look forward to and something to work on.
-Marriage could easily be the ultimate self-esteem builder for me, because it essentially requires the esteeming of others first.
+It could easily be the ultimate self-esteem builder for me, because it essentially requires the esteeming of others first.
 If I am constantly seeking self-gratification, I will struggle.
 If I set my mind on serving, loving, caring, teaching, and pleasing the other, I will find (and have found) happiness.

-It seems so contradictory to the instincts, but it’s the same reason a man that remains monogamous despite having an unusually high sex drive should be praised, and the same reason a woman that longs for deep intimacy but can still find the time to enjoy a house full of fart jokes and testosterone, should be cherished.
+It seems contradictory to instincts, but it is the same reason a monogamous man with an unusually high sex drive should be praised.
+It is the same reason a woman longing for deep intimacy that can still enjoy a house full of fart jokes and testosterone should be cherished.
 The instinct of the man with a high sex drive is to seek out sex, and the instinct of a woman that desires intimacy is to seek out intimacy.
-A marriage often requires that the individual set aside the self, even if momentarily, for the betterment of the other.
+Marriage often requires that the individual set aside the self, even if momentarily, for the betterment of the other.
 If the self consistently and fairly focuses on the other, the needs of each will largely be met.
 The man should recognize that the woman requires intimacy, and the woman should recognize that the man desires a healthy sex life.